Curious Business: Insights for B2B Growth

 Karen Green is a retail sales expert, keynote speaker and best-selling author.
 I wanted to talk to Karen about her latest book – Buyerology – and how understanding buyers helps us sell better.

-She started her career as a professional buyer – for Boots and Tesco – before moving to the other side of the table.
+She started her career as a professional buyer – for Boots and Tesco – before moving to the other side of the negotiating table.
 Since then, she has used her experience to help business owners sell to professional buyers too.
 With Buyerology, however, Karen has created an approach to help you sell to all kinds of people (not just those who do it for a living).
-Not only that, it can be applied to all kinds of ‘selling’ (such as career development) to make it a fundamental part of how you execute your business plan.
+Not only that, it can be applied to all kinds of ‘selling’ (such as career development or selling yourself) to make it a fundamental part of how you execute your business plan.

 Listen to this episode to find out: